-No, it’s not the year 2000 again – step in is back – but will it be any good this time around?
+No, it’s not the year 2000 again – but step in is back – is it any good this time around?

 Snowboard bindings have pretty much had the same basic form for the last three decades – a baseplate, a highback, an ankle strap and a toe strap.
 Of course, there’s a host of different permutations, materials and tech that goes into every brand’s bindings that make them very different to one another, but the basic format remains the same.
 The reason that the baseplate/highback/ankle strap/toe strap format has stood the test of time is that it works really well.
 It’s fair to say that convenience – as far as getting in quickly and easily, without having to bend over – is out of the window, but with function that is basically perfect for snowboarding, who really cares about those ten seconds of strapping in you have to do?

 Well, apparently some people do.
-The search for a more convenient way to secure yourself to your snowboard has been ongoing since the very early days of the sport and around 15 years ago, snowboard companies poured a huge amount of money into trying to solve the problem and ‘step in’ – a catch-all name for a number of different systems – was born.
-The problem was, they were pretty much universally horrible: uncomfortable, inefficient, or just plain badly engineered.
-Some brands were so desperate to make their system work that they offered their pro riders more travel budget to promote the system.
-The problem was that the various step in systems focussed their engineering on the entry/exit system, which meant that all the response and support had to be built into the boot, leading to a stiff sole and a heavy boot or some kind of Frankenbootbinding system that just looked wrong and didn’t work.
-Eventually, mercifully, the brands saw that while the idea of a step in binding was a solid one, the execution was poor and most brands quietly dropped step in from their lines.
+The search for a more convenient way to secure yourself to your snowboard has been ongoing since the very early days of the sport and around 20 years ago, snowboard companies poured a huge amount of money into trying to solve the problem and ‘step in’ – a catch-all name for a number of different systems – was born.
+The basic idea was to simplify getting into your board, by replacing the straps (and in some cases, highbacks) with a mechanism that allowed you to simply ‘step in’ to your bindings.
+The problem was that all the systems were pretty much universally horrible: uncomfortable, inefficient, or just plain badly engineered.
+Most of the various step in systems focussed their engineering on the entry/exit mechanism, which meant that all the response and support had to be built into the boot, leading to a stiff sole and a heavy boot or some kind of Frankenbootbinding system that just looked wrong and didn’t work.
+Eventually, mercifully, the brands saw that while the idea of a step in binding was a solid one, the execution was poor and most step ins were quietly dropped.

 And that was the end of it.
 Or so we thought.

 Rumours started spreading last October that Burton were launching a brand new system called StepOn.
 At first, we thought it was a joke, but then images started filtering through.
-StepOn was a reality, but the only word that kept coming back to our minds, was ‘Why’?
+StepOn was a reality and while we discussed the pros and cons of resurrecting the concept, the main thought that we kept coming back to, was ‘Why’?

 Fast forward to the end of January and Burton invited Europe’s snowboard and tech media to spend a couple of days in Laax, Switzerland, getting to grips with the what’s behind StepOn and spending some time on the hill trying it out for ourselves.
 The vibe at the presentation was one of detached curiosity: I talked to a couple of the other media guys and they pretty much felt the same as I did – we were struggling to see the point.
 After the presentation, we got to have a look at the boots and bindings for ourselves and things started to look more promising.
 There could be something here, I thought.

-I hated to admit it it, but I was really, really impresse.
+I hated to admit it it, but I was really, really impressed.
 Since the trip, there are a few questions people have asked about StepOn.

 What is StepOn like for park?

-Honestly, I’m not good enough in the park to really answer that, but suffice to say that Mikkel Bang, Max Zebe and Hitsch Haller definitely are, and they were all stoked on the system.
+Honestly, I’m not good enough in the park to really answer that, but suffice to say that Mikkel Bang, Max Zebe and Hitsch Haller definitely are, and they were all stoked.

 Can it accidentally release?

-There were around 60 people riding the system all day and I didn’t hear of any issues at all.
+There were around 60 people riding Step On all day and I didn’t hear of any issues at all.

 What about getting into your board in deep snow or ice?

-It’s no different to putting on a regular board in deep snow, so if you have a brain in your head, you should be OK.
-Make sure that you clear the baseplate of any snow.
+It’s no different to putting on a regular board in deep snow, so if you have a brain in your head, you should be OK as long as you make sure that you clear the baseplate of any snow.
 The heel latch is a two stage affair with the first click being enough to get you in securely, even if there is snow on your baseplate.
 The second click engages when snow is either forced out of the baseplate, or you don’t have any in there in the first place.